-- Next, select the platform you want; in this case, it will be “I will use my own content feed”.
+- Next, select the platform you want; in this case, it will be “Other e-commerce”.

-- Also, select your site’s language and the sector, then Check the Site and press the ‘Continue’ button.e
+- Also, select your site’s language, currency and the sector, then Check the Site and press the ‘Continue’ button.

 - On the next page, you will fill in your data feed.
 It could be in CSV, .txt. or .XML file types and then the Process URL button.

 - As the URL processes, you can proceed with configuring the Doofinder Layer script by hitting the Yes, let’s go!’ button.